Ah Long Pte Ltd: Cast

+Other roles include Koe Yeet with an unnamed role credited as "revenge teen", along with Michelle Tay, Marcus Chin as an opera singer, Yoo Ah Min and David Bala; other mentioned roles include Muralitharan Murthy as a photographer, Jovi Theng, as well as Lim Cheer Yong and Tan Jeng Yee, who respectively played the roles as a young Jojo and Lihua.
+Jack Neo appeared as a cameo in his role as a music composer in advice to Shao He on coming up in their theme song.

 Production

 Jack Neo feels that most people think that loan sharks are "heartless and evil", however after research, he has found out that there are "kind and caring" loan sharks as well.
 He was sure that the film would be well received by Singaporeans.
 The scriptwriting took 6 months to complete, while the film is shot in 35 days.
 Neo went against the social norm by using a woman as a loan shark (ah-longs were generally male gangsters) and having her propose marriage (which is against traditional Chinese custom).

 Reception

 A series of roadshows were held at Ang Mo Kio Hub on 19 January 2008.

 Ah Long Pte Ltds commercial success was evident despite mixed reviews from the press.
 The Straits Times reported on 13 February that over the Chinese New Year weekend, the film reaped a box-office takings of S$1.47 million, coming in second behind Stephen Chow's CJ7 ($2 million), while beating Jay Chou's Kung Fu Dunk ($1.41 million).
 All three films were released in Singapore on 7 February 2008.
 Ah Long Lte Ltd broke the previous record for biggest opening weekend for local productions, a record it held until it was broken in 2012 by another Jack Neo film Ah Boys to Men, which earned S$1.509 million on its opening weekend.

 The ranking remained the same as of 19 February, when the box-office earnings of CJ7 was almost S$3 million ($2,840,282), Ah Long S$2.4m and Kungfu Dunk at S$1.96m.

 Reviews from local magazine 8 Days were largely negative.
 The film was rated as half a star out of five.